 The LA will submit their own bundle, including their assessment reports and any professional advice they relied on.

-The tribunal gives equal weight to independent professional reports and LA reports.
+The tribunal doesn’t automatically favour the LA’s evidence over yours.
 If you’ve had your child privately assessed and the report supports your case, it can be powerful evidence.

 The working document